mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/Airgapped.md

 ---
 # (Required) Ensure all values are filled up
-name: "Airgapped instance should show global banner and Learn more button"
+name: "Air-gapped instance should show global banner and Learn more button"
 status: Active
 priority: Normal
 folder: User limits